-Alegrías Explained-

 Alegrías Explained is the next best thing to spending years accompanying dance classes in order to learn how it all works.
 If you’re willing to put in some time we’re sure you’ll come away with a real understanding of how the structure of a dance works, what to look for, and what you need to work on next to up your game!

-The episodic lessons included in Alegrías Explained are:
+The lessons included in Alegrías Explained are:

 - Introduction (Starting the dance)